stylemistake/juke-build/README.md

 > The AKE-less General Purpose Build System with JavaScript DSL for Node.js platform.
 > Inspired by [NUKE](https://nuke.build/).

-This project is a work in progress, take a look at our [roadmap](https://github.com/stylemistake/juke-build/projects/1).
+This project is reaching a mature stage, although a lot of features are still in development.
+Take a look at our [roadmap](https://github.com/stylemistake/juke-build/projects/1).

 ## Project goals

 ### Simplicity

 Everything should be as simple as possible in all technical aspects.
-Builds are written in pure JavaScript (TypeScript is supported) and provide only the bare minimum for getting the job done.
+Builds are written in pure JavaScript and provide only the bare minimum for getting the job done.
+TypeScript is supported, but not required.

 Currently it packs the following: